metamorph-inc/openmeta-mms/docs/source/getting_started/introduction/introduction.rst

 If you are getting started, the next chapter will guide you through installing the OpenMETA tools, and the :ref:`hello_world` chapter will walk you through creating your first OpenMETA project.
-When you have complete both these chapters, the :ref:`next_steps` chapter will help you find the most useful next steps to gaining proficiency with OpenMETA.
+When you have completed both these chapters, the :ref:`next_steps` chapter will help you find the most useful next steps to gaining proficiency with OpenMETA.